A community project creating banners

-Lead Artist for the Banners Project – Jenny Mellings – will develop workshops with the Chard community to co-create banners with local relevance and reference, for showcasing at the new Chard Spring Festival 2022.
+Lead Artist for the Banners Project Jenny Mellings is running workshops with the Chard community to co-create banners with local relevance and reference to celebrate Chard – people and place.

 Five striking banners – collective pieces, with imagery created by many different people/groups through workshops, drawn together, collated and beautifully presented by the project artist appointed by Somerset Art Works.

 The Chard skyline will run across all banners to link them, with different elements of Chard imagery/heritage/culture/stories in the foreground.

 Created through printmaking and textile elements, the banners will be approx 1.2m wide by 1.7m long.

 ‘One of the key goals of the project is to find ways of bringing people back together after many months of gloom, ill health and restriction.
 It is hoped that we will celebrate the best aspects of Chard, its people, culture, and environment, in ways that the community can engage with, enjoy and feel proud of.’Jenny Mellings

 The workshops will take place from July 2021 – March 2022 (covid allowing) and the Guildhall will host a community celebration/ sharing event on Friday 29 April 2022 as part of the new Spring Cultural Festival.
 The banners will also been shown at other places within the town and around the county, eg empty shops, schools, churches, museums, galleries etc.